You’re a barista.

 - How to make your barista resume stand out [with top tips & tricks]

-Before you can show off your attributes, here’s a barista resume example, created with our very own resume builder:
+Before you can show off your attributes, you can check the barista resume example at the beginning of the article, created with our very own resume builder:

 Follow the steps below to create a job-winning barista resume, just like the example above.